microsoft/azuredatastudio/samples/serverReports/README.md

 ## Contributions and "thank you"
-Special thank to Paul Randal, Aaron Bertrand, and Glenn Berry for providing useful queries.
+Special thanks to Paul Randal, Aaron Bertrand, and Glenn Berry for providing useful queries.

+We would like to thank all our users who raised issues, and in particular the following users who helped contribute fixes:
+*	flyfishingdba for Add square brackets for ms_foreachdb call (#1023)

+## Documentation
+See [Paul Randal's wait types library] for more information about each wait type in the Wait Counts widget.

+[Paul Randal's wait types library]:https://www.sqlskills.com/help/waits

+## What's new in Server Reports v1.1?
+* Fixed DB Space Usage where it threw an error when database names contain special characters
+* Changed DB Space Usage and DB Buffer Usage to show only top 10 data